 Looking for the best Ding Dong Cake recipe?
 This copycat version is better than Hostess with chocolate cake layers, lots of fluffy cream filling, and covered in rich chocolate ganache.
+Learn how to make ding dong cake with a cake mix or from scratch with easy step-by-step instructions!

 Was there really anything better than opening your packed school lunch to find a Hostess or Little Debbie’s snack cake?